Variational Optimality of F\"ollmer Processes in Generative Diffusions: Optimal Diffusion Coefficients and F ollmer Processes

-Moreover, $g_t^{\rm F}$ extends continuously to $[0,1]$ with $g_1^{\rm F} = 0$.
-This $g$ satisfies the boundary limit assumptions in Theorem \ref{thm:tunning_g} given $\dot\beta_0>0$ and if $\ddot\beta_0$ exists. \end{theorem} \begin{proof}[Proof of Theorem \ref{prop-min-KL}] On $[0,1-\delta]$, the diffusion coefficient $g_t$ is bounded away from zero.
+Moreover, $g_t^{\rm F}$ extends continuously to $[0,1]$ with $g_1^{\rm F} = 0$, and satisfies the boundary limit assumptions in Theorem~\ref{thm:tunning_g} provided $\dot\beta_0 > 0$ and $\ddot\beta_0$ exists. \end{theorem} \begin{proof}[Proof of Theorem \ref{prop-min-KL}] On $[0,1-\delta]$, the diffusion coefficient $g_t$ is bounded away from zero.
 We can apply Girsanov's theorem using a variant of Novikov's condition \cite[Corollary 5.14]{karatzas2014brownian}, which is satisfied because $X_t \stackrel{d}{=} I_t$ has Gaussian tails and $b_t, \hat{b}_t$ are spatially Lipschitz.
 This yields

 where $L_t = \E[|\hat b_t(I_t) - b_t(I_t)|^2]$ is independent of $g$, using $X_t^g \stackrel{d}{=} I_t$.
 The minimization reduces to minimizing pointwise in $t$:

 If $\gamma_t \le 0$, the minimum $\psi = 0$ is attained at $g_t^2 = |\gamma_t|/\alpha_t$.
 If $\gamma_t > 0$, the minimum $\psi = 4\alpha_t\gamma_t$ is attained at $g_t^2 = \gamma_t/\alpha_t$.
 In both cases the minimizer is $g_t^2 = |\gamma_t|/\alpha_t$.
 Substituting the expressions for $\alpha_t$ and $\gamma_t$ and using the identity